UKPLab/CARE/dev/_sources/project_info.rst.txt

 In 2025, the team decided to release CARE publicly to encourage adoption and collaboration in both academic and open-source communities.
 This includes making the platform more modular, improving documentation, and publishing tutorials and example use cases.

+In early 2026, CARE was published on `GitHub <https://github.com/UKPLab/care>`_, opening development to external contributors and collaborators.

 Want to Contribute?
 ~~~~~~~~~~~~~~~~~~~